UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Margaret_Marrs.md

-changes to the instructions of the COBOL, and how the COBOL worked—and most of it was the packing of data on magnetic tape—so that this enormous package of programs of theirs all had to be gone through, and converted for this new version of [FORTRAN](/FORTRAN "FORTRAN") \[for the IBM\].
+changes to the instructions of the COBOL, and how the COBOL worked—and most of it was the packing of data on magnetic tape—so that this enormous package of programs of theirs all had to be gone through, and converted for this new version of FORTRAN(FORTRAN "FORTRAN") \[for the IBM\.
 But at one stage something came in, which was a new suite of programs, so we were given one each, so at least we had something new to do; and then there was another one came in where it was machine-code programming, and again, we were given one of each, so we had that.
-But most of that time was updating these programs for the new \[machine\].
+But most of that time was updating these programs for the new \machine\.

 Well, they had subjects, you see, that they were marked, and they had rules for working out which grade the students were in, so those had to